cloudwheels/TIL/docs/_posts/2020-04-28-fix-ping-no-name-resolution.md

 categories:
   - networks
 excerpt: >-
-   Fix can ping with IP address but cannot ping with domain name
+   Fix: can ping with IP address but cannot ping with domain name
 ---
 ### HOWTO : Fix Temporary Failure In Name Resolution On Ubuntu